Weeknight Bruschetta Pasta

 Instructions

 • Mix together the halved cherry tomatoes, 2 tablespoons of olive oil, minced garlic, 1 tablespoon of balsamic vinegar, torn basil, salt, and pepper in a bowl.
-Allow those delightful flavors to marinate in the fridge for 10-15 minutes!
+Allow the flavors to marinate in the fridge for 10-15 minutes!
 Enjoy!

 Notes